smartclean/smartclean.github.io/docs/dedicated-db.md

 nav_order: 1
 ---

+In cases where it is not possible to host a dedicated HTTPs endpoint or develop the mechanisms to read sensor and event data, write to a database of your choice and query it, Matrix offers a curated solution where we deploy our connector to do this for you.

+The advantage of this method is that without any servers to provision or code to manage data flow, you will get access to query your project data using standard SQL.

 ### What is the dedicated database service
-1. A database that allows you to query desired data.
+1. A dedicated database instance provisioned for your projects that allows you to query desired data and time series events from sensors.
-2. Any standard [PostgreSQL](https://www.postgresql.org) database will work.
+2. Any standard [PostgreSQL](https://www.postgresql.org) database with the TimeScale extension will work.
-3. The database we use for this is called [TimeScale DB](https://docs.timescale.com) which is provided as an extension to PostgreSQL.
-4. The database will allow the following kind of interaction:
+3. The database will allow the following kinds of interaction:
    1. You can query data from it.
-   2. Our system can write data to it.
+   2. Our system can write data to it by receiving it from the internal event bus.

 ### Means of data integration